ChrisWhealy/detached_arraybuffer/README.md

    ```bash
    cd detached_arraybuffer
    ```
-1. Generate the `.wasm` module using `wat2wasm`
+1. Generate the `.wasm` module using `wat2wasm`.
+   The functionality being compiled here has been written in raw WebAssembly text.

    ```bash
    wat2wasm memoryguest.wat
    ```
-1. Build a second version of the Wasm module using `cargo`
+1. Build a second version of the Wasm module using `cargo`.
+   The Rust module being compiled here implements the equivalent functionality through the same API as that found in the WebAssembly Text file.

    ```bash
    cargo build --target=wasm32-unknown-unknown